-Author: Joel SchalitJoel Schalit is the author of the critically-acclaimed Israel vs. Utopia, and Jerusalem Calling, and has edited some of America's most influential magazines including Punk Planet and Tikkun.
-The longtime news editor at Brussels' EURACTIV, Schalit now comments on European affairs for Israel's i24News and China's CGTN.
+Author: Joel SchalitJoel Schalit is the author of Israel vs. Utopia, and Jerusalem Calling.
+He has edited some of America's most influential magazines including Punk Planet and Tikkun and served as the news editor of the Brussels-based Euractiv.
+Schalit is the editor of Souciant and The Battleground.
+He also comments on EU affairs for Israel's i24News and China's CGTN.

 His rifle was pointed at a projection of Berlaymont, the European Commission HQ.
 “Is that the real thing?”
 I asked him.
 “I’m not telling, mate,” the reporter said, laughing.
 “You sort it out.”
 (More…)